 Active collaboration with Dr. Ruud Selles, Department of Rehabilitation Medicine and Department of Plastic and Reconstructive Surgery and Hand Surgery in Erasmus MC and Dr. Harm Slijper, medical performance officer of Equipe.

 Nowadays stroke is a leading cause of adult disability.
-The Action Research Arm Test (ARAT) is a measure used in rehabilitation medicine to assess upper extremity performance.
-Motivated by a study conducted in Amsterdam and consists of 450 patients (mean age is 65 and mean follow-up visits is 6), our ultimate goal is to implement individualized dynamic predictions of ARAT in Gemstracker which is a software package consisting of different patient information collected during clinical research.
+Several measures are used in rehabilitation medicine to assess the performance of the patients.
+Our ultimate goal is to implement individualized dynamic predictions of those measure in Gemstracker which is a software package consisting of different patient information collected during clinical research.